-In 1948, the World Health Organization (WHO) defined health with a phrase that is still used today.
+In 1948, the World Health Organization (WHO) defined health with a phrase that modern authorities still apply.

-“Health is a state of complete physical, mental and social well-being and not merely the absence of disease or infirmity.”
-WHO, 1948.
+“Health is a state of complete physical, mental, and social well-being and not merely the absence of disease or infirmity.”

 “A resource for everyday life, not the objective of living.
 Health is a positive concept emphasizing social and personal resources, as well as physical capacities.”

-This means that health is a resource to support an individual’s function in wider society.
-A healthful lifestyle provides the means to lead a full life.
+This means that health is a resource to support an individual’s function in wider society, rather than an end in itself.
+A healthful lifestyle provides the means to lead a full life with meaning and purpose.

 - enjoy life

 - bounce back after difficult experiences and adapt to adversity

 - balance different elements of life, such as family and finances